mrthehavok/k8s-advanced-webapp/backlog/tasks/task-6 - Helm chart frontend.md

 ## Next Steps

 - Deploy to dev environment for testing
-- Configure cert-manager and ingress controller (task-7)
+- Configure ingress controller (task-7)
 - Integrate with Argo CD for GitOps deployment (task-9)